DV

 Overview

-BND and LQD are both investment-grade bond ETFs, but they track different slices of the U.S. bond market.
-BND holds the full spectrum—Treasuries, corporates, mortgage-backed securities, and more—via the Bloomberg Aggregate Index.
-LQD focuses exclusively on investment-grade corporate bonds through the iBoxx USD Liquid Investment Grade Index.
-The choice between them hinges on whether you want broad diversification or concentrated corporate exposure.
+BND and LQD are both investment-grade bond ETFs tracking index strategies, but they differ fundamentally in scope.
+BND holds the full U.S. bond market—Treasuries, agencies, corporate bonds, and mortgage-backed securities—via the Bloomberg U.S. Aggregate Index.
+LQD focuses exclusively on investment-grade corporate bonds through the Markit iBoxx USD Liquid Investment Grade Index.
+That focus difference drives their yield, risk profile, and interest-rate sensitivity.

 How they differ